Maoism in the US

 “If they’re [revisionists] not macing you at a demo, they are not your enemy.
 If they aren’t charging you exorbitant rent or prices for food, they are not your enemy.
 If they are not shooting you down in the street, they are not your enemy.”

 This position totally excludes ideology and how capitalist ideology in particular props up those capable of carrying out the above-mentioned enemy acts.
 Here class struggle is no longer “the key link” as Mao teaches.
 It becomes inconsequential and the definition of revisionism is revoked.
 In the view of FTP, revisionists are just people with a difference of opinion, friends even.
-Revisionism then is nothing but a discourse; its history is stripped away; no class involved.
-For Mao and for all of his students revisionism is the main danger, revisionism is nothing but capitalism with a red flag, and capitalism is most certainly the enemy, even when it rules by consent and does not rely on the repressive state apparatus directly.
+Revisionism then is nothing but a discourse; its history is stripped away, no class involved.
+For Chairman Mao and for all of his students, revisionism is the main danger; revisionism is nothing but capitalism with a red flag, and capitalism is most certainly the enemy, even when it rules by consent and does not rely on the repressive state apparatus directly.

 Instead of understanding the contradiction between revolutionaries and revisionism as Maoists understand it, in class terms—as the struggle between revolution and counter revolution, the struggle between bourgeois and proletariat, the struggle between restoration and counter restoration—they diminish anti-revisionism as a “spat” and defend this erroneous viewpoint on a faulty logic that the masses have no stake in the struggle against revisionism, which is to say no stake in class struggle: